 Check out your top clients and analyse what they have in common: industry, size, related products/technology they use.

 This will be your search criteria for finding exactly whom you want to approach.

 2) Find concrete companies that meet your search criteria

 If you target other markets and countries – check your competitors over there and if it’s worth to fight for customers with them

 3) Use the best channel to reach them

-4) To get more responses – make you messages personalized and follow up a lot.
+4) To get more responses – make you messages personalised and follow up a lot.

-When get a positive or ‘maybe’ response – try to arrange a call asap.
+When getting a positive or ‘maybe’ response – try to arrange a call asap.

 5) Negotiate and close deals using via phone or video call.